MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates an item for the Asset Intelligence catalog.

 ### [New-CMAutoDeploymentRuleDeployment](New-CMAutoDeploymentRuleDeployment.md)
-Creates a deployment for an automatic deployment rule.
+Create a deployment for an automatic deployment rule.

 ### [New-CMBaseline](New-CMBaseline.md)
 Creates a Configuration Manager baseline.

 ### [New-CMBaselineDeployment](New-CMBaselineDeployment.md)
-Creates a baseline deployment.
+Create a baseline deployment.

 ### [New-CMBLEncryptionMethodPolicy](New-CMBLEncryptionMethodPolicy.md)
 Create a policy to configure the algorithm and cipher strength used by BitLocker Drive Encryption on Windows 8.1 devices.